foreverphoenix/the-phoenix-flavour/The-Phoenix-Flavour-3-2/06-FAQ.md

 That being said, it is possible that I will at some point down the line, add these mods to the Customisation section.
 No promises.

 There is a new light-weight survival mod - [**The Frozen North**](https://www.nexusmods.com/skyrimspecialedition/mods/33068) by Parapets - that may eventually be added to the main guide.

+#### Will The Phoenix Flavour ever support Creation Club content?

+While I personally dislike the Creation Club, there may be support for certain "creations" in the Customisation section at some point.